CourtHive/tods-competition-factory/documentation/docs/governors/generation-governor.md

 ## generateSeedingScaleItems

 Used in conjunction with `getEntriesAndSeedsCount` when it is necessary to make use of a custom function for generating `scaledEntries`.
+See examples: [Client-Implemented Seeding](../concepts/scaleItems.md#client-implemented-seeding), [Using Factory getScaledEntries()](../concepts/scaleItems.md#using-factory-getscaledentries).

 ```js
 const { scaleItemsWithParticipantIds } = engine.generateSeedingScaleItems({